AsherBond/cato/UPDATE.md

     /tmp/update-cato.sh ${VER} root cloudsidekick

-### Step 5 - Verify Version Numbers
+### Step 5 - Verify Version Number

-Verify both applications were updated.
-The results of the following commands should match the desired version set in Step 1.
+Verify the application were updated.
+The results of the following command should match the desired version set in Step 1.

 	cat $CATO_HOME/VERSION